 Distinct from both the Qingming Festival (in Spring) and Chung Yeung Festival (in Autumn) in which living descendants pay homage to their deceased ancestors, on Ghost Day, the deceased are believed to visit the living.

 Intrinsic to the Ghost Month is ancestor worship, where traditionally, the filial piety of descendants extended to their ancestors even after death.
 Activities during the month include preparing ritualistic food offerings, burning incense and joss paper, as well as papier-mâché forms of material items such as clothes, gold, and other fine goods, for the visiting spirits of the ancestors.

 Elaborate meals (often vegetarian) are be served with empty seats for each of the deceased in the family, treating the deceased as if they are still living.
 Ancestor worship is what distinguishes the Qingming Festival from the Ghost Festival, because the latter includes paying respects to all deceased, including the same and younger generations, while the former only includes older generations.

 Other festivities may include buying and releasing miniature paper boats and lanterns on the water, which signifies giving directions to the lost ghosts and spirits of the ancestors and other deities.

-In the Ullambana Sutra, the Buddha instructs his disciple Maudgalyāyana on how to obtain liberation for his mother, who had been reborn into a lower realm, by making food offerings to the sangha (monastic Buddhist community) on the fifteenth day of the seventh month.
+In the Ullambana Sutra, the Buddha instructs his disciple Maudgalyāyana on how to obtain liberation for his mother, who had been reborn into a lower realm, by making food offerings to the Sangha (monastic Buddhist community) on the 15th day of the seventh month.